magnetikonline/slack-post/README.md

 ## Methods

 ### slackPost.post(webhookURL,postText)
-- Returns a new Slack Post message object instance.
+- Returns new `slackPost` message instance.
 - `webhookURL` must be in the format expected by the Slack administration integration endpoint - method will throw an error if web hook URL invalid.
 - `postText` is implemented as follows:
 	- For simple messages (text posts) this will be the message text.